Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 GF own-brand engineered wood is the most direct value alternative to V4.
 The range covers plank, herringbone and Versailles formats across the full construction-tier ladder (entry-level boards through to 20mm builds with a thick wear layer) and pricing is published on every product page rather than supplied on request.
 Trade pricing is available through Grosvenor+.

 Choose GF over V4 when: the project is price-sensitive, you want to see the price before committing to a quote, or you want a herringbone or Versailles floor at a more accessible build cost.
-Choose V4 over GF when: the project specifically calls for V4’s design library (Urban Nature, Deco, Tundra are not directly substitutable from the GF range) or the V4 brand warranty is part of the buying criteria.
+Choose V4 over GF when: the project specifically calls for V4’s design library (Deco walnut, Tundra chevron, Driftwood extra-long plank are not directly substitutable from the GF range) or the V4 brand warranty is part of the buying criteria.

 The Wood Room in our Altrincham showroom displays the GF own-brand range at full scale across every construction tier the premium brands sell, including herringbone and Versailles formats, so you can stand on a comparable board before committing to either V4 or GF.
-For a deeper read on the GF range, see our V4 vs GF engineered wood comparison.
+For a deeper read on the GF range, see our GF engineered wood review and the V4 vs GF engineered wood comparison.

 Alternative 2: Kahrs

 Kahrs is the Swedish premium engineered oak brand with a design heritage that runs back to the 1850s.
-The catalogue covers a wide library of European Oak floors finished in oils and lacquers, with formats spanning wide plank, narrow plank and herringbone, and a particularly strong reputation for finish quality.
+The catalogue covers a wide library of European Oak floors finished in oils and lacquers with formats spanning wide plank, narrow plank and herringbone (Kahrs Piazza is the premium small-herringbone collection) and a particularly strong reputation for finish quality.
+For the deeper read see our Kahrs flooring review.

 Choose Kahrs over V4 when: you want a Scandinavian-leaning aesthetic, you value Kahrs’ specific finish technology, or the project would benefit from Kahrs’ design pedigree as part of the spec.
-Choose V4 over Kahrs when: you want format variety in a single colour (V4 Tundra and V4 Urban Nature both offer plank-and-herringbone pairs Kahrs doesn’t directly match), or the V4 retail relationship suits the project better.
+Choose V4 over Kahrs when: you want format variety in a single colour (V4 Tundra offers plank + herringbone + chevron in the same wood, which Kahrs doesn’t directly match), or the V4 retail relationship suits the project better.

-Kahrs is supplied through Grosvenor on a Request a Price basis, the same enquiry process as V4, and we’re an Approved Kahrs Retailer.
+Kahrs is supplied through Grosvenor on a Request a Price basis, the same enquiry process as V4 and we’re an Approved Kahrs Retailer.
+If Kahrs is your leading option, see our Kahrs alternative guide for the reverse view.

 Alternative 3: Parador